DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To be 100% compatible vs. VCV Rack 2 presets feature (as requested by many end users), any imported .wav file to USER waveform slot is saved inside the patch/preset json file (including autosave, occuring every 15-second), instead of inside an external "patch storage" (via **onSave()** and **onAdd()** C++ methods).

 **So, please proceed with caution about the number of .wav files you'll import to USER waveform slots!**.
+Above 4 imported waveforms, the WARNING (orange) LED at the bottom of the module (WARN./ERR. section, below joystick) is blinking orange, twice per second, to inform you it's risky about amount of datas stored to json file (patch or autosave file).
 Do not forget you'll can free (erase/clear) unused user waveform slots, by selecting any oscillator context (A, B, C, or D), in this case, the module's right click context menu offers a command to free (erase) the current user waveform slot, when required.

 ---